 Highly successful fungal parasites also use haustorium to infect and steal nutrients from plants.
 However, fungi aren’t always parasitic.
-Some fungi and plants form beneficial partnerships called mycorrhizal symbiosis, in which the fungi colonises the root of the host plant.
-In the plant-mycorrhizal mutualism, the fungi gains sugars fixed by plants and in return, the fungi provide the plant with important nutrients from the soil.
+Some fungi and plants form beneficial partnerships called mycorrhizal symbiosis, in which the fungus colonises the root of the host plant.
+In the plant-mycorrhizal mutualism, the fungi gains sugars fixed by plants and in return, the fungi provide the plant with vital nutrients from the soil.

 The India pipe is often mistaken for a fungus, while some call it the “ghost plant” due to its white appearance.
-This is because of the absence of chlorophyll pigments, which gives plants their green colour.
+This is because the Indian pipe lacks chlorophyll pigments, which gives plants their green colour.
 The Indian pipe is non-photosynthetic as it lacks genes required for photosynthesis.

 As the Indian pipe can’t photosynthesise, it doesn’t fit into the “producer” category of the food chain either.
 Remarkably, there are over 3,000 species of non-photosynthetic plants, which means they must find an alternative food source to survive.
 A few of them are members of the Ericaceae family, which includes the Indian pipe.
 The Ericaceae are a family of flowering plants (angiosperms) that contain important economic plants like blueberries, cranberries and Rhododendron.